 A meteor shower is a phenomenon in which meteors emanate from a point in the sky called a radiant.
 Most meteors are no larger than grains of sand.
 They originate from streams of debris left by comets.
-Showers occur when Earth crosses a stream of meteoroids.
+Showers occur when Earth crosses these streams.

 Meteors appear to radiate from a single point because they travel in parallel paths.
 It is a matter of perspective.
-Meteor showers are named for the constellations in which their radiants appear.
+Meteor showers are named for the constellations behind their radiants.
 Radiants cross the sky as the earth rotates.
-More Perseids are seen toward morning because they meet us head-on.
+More Perseids are seen toward morning because we meet them head-on.

-Meteors heat up when they enter the atmosphere.
+Meteors heat up when they enter our atmosphere.
 They reach a temperature of 4000 degrees.
 Most are vaporized 50 miles up.

 Only serious meteor buffs will be out on a cold night in January.
 And if the name of this shower sounds strange, it is because it is named after an extinct constellation.
 Its radiant is in the constellation Bootes.
 The meteroid stream is narrow, and high northern latitudes like Sweden offer the best observation.
-Quadrantids are faint and medium-paced.
+Quadrantids are faint.